Professor of History

 I have been teaching at Goshen College since 1999 and I thoroughly enjoy learning alongside Goshen students and my faculty colleagues.
 My formal training as an historian is in the areas of U.S. immigration and ethnic history and American religious history.
 I also have significant personal and professional interest in Mennonite and Amish history and thought.

-This year I’ve completed two multi-year collaborative research projects:
+During the 2012-2013 school year I completed two multi-year collaborative research projects:

 - Global Mennonite History Project.
 Along with Professor Royden Loewen (U. of Winnipeg), I wrote the North America volume for the GMHP, a five-volume (one per continent) series commission by Mennonite World Conference.
-Our book, Seeking Places of Peace, was published in 2012.
+Our book, Seeking Places of Peace, was published in 2012, as a fresh interpretation of Mennonite history, emphasizing social history and accenting the twentieth century.

 - Amish Diversity and Identity, 1900-2010.
 Professors Donald B. Kraybill (Elizabethtown College), Karen M. Johnson-Weiner (SUNY-Potsdam), and I undertook a collaborative research project funded, in part, by the National Endowment for the Humanities.
 A book growing out of this research, entitled The Amish, documents Amish life across the United States and was published in April 2013 by The Johns Hopkins University Press.